 Additional decision stakeholders are considered “influencers” or “champions.”
 They don’t necessarily make the final call, but their input is critical to closing the deal.
 By targeting other personas within the organization, you’re taking the most effective approach.
-By determining contactability, your sales development reps will save time and have more opportunities to get their foot in the door.
+By determining contactability, your sales development reps will have more opportunities to get their foot in the door.

 Pitch efficiency measures the relevancy of your value proposition to your clients.
 Because enterprise purchases involve several stakeholders, it’s essential to tailor your message to each of them.